-Standing out—in a positive way—is no easy task at a career fair.
+Standing out—in a positive way—is no easy task.
 When you’re piled into a packed auditorium and competing with hundreds of other job seekers for just a few minutes of a recruiter’s attention, it’s crucial to show up prepared, ready to face the day, and knowing what it takes to distinguish yourself from the crowd.

 So our guide to acing the career fair covers everything you need to know—from getting ready for the event to making a great impression and following up afterward.
 Follow these eight steps, and you’ll be on your way to landing interviews in no time.